 He is also a partner in Behavioral Health Link, co-founder of CrisisTech 360 and leads the international initiatives “Zero Suicide,” “Crisis Now” and “Peer 2.0.”

-He is an acclaimed global speaker and blogger having visited 35 countries (Where in the World Is?), with top-ranked TED-style Talks and conference keynotes.
-Previously he served as Vice-President at Magellan Health responsible for the executive and clinical operations of the $750 million per year contract with Arizona Medicaid.
-Mr. Covington is a member of the Department of Health and Human Services (HHS) Interdepartmental Serious Mental Illness Coordinating Committee (ISMICC) established in 2017 in accordance with the 21st Century Cures Act to report to Congress on advances in behavioral health.
+A licensed professional counselor, Mr. Covington received an MBA from Kennesaw State and an MS from the University of Memphis.
+He previously served as Vice President at Magellan Health responsible for the executive and clinical operations of the $750 million Arizona contract.
+He is a member of the DHHS Interdepartmental Serious Mental Illness Coordinating Committee (ISMICC) established in 2017 in accordance with the 21st Century Cures Act to report to Congress on advances in behavioral health.

 A recognized health care innovations entrepreneur, global speaker and blogger, Mr. Covington is a two-time national winner of the Council of State Governments Innovations Award.
 He also competed as a finalist in Harvard’s Innovations in American Government in 2009 for the Georgia Crisis & Access Line, and the program was featured in Business Week magazine.

 Mr. Covington is the President-Elect of the American Association of Suicidology and has served on the National Action Alliance for Suicide Prevention Executive Committee since 2010.
 He is also the Chair of the National Suicide Prevention Lifeline SAMHSA Steering Committee.
 He has served on numerous committees and task forces on clinical care and crisis services, including the National Council for Behavioral Health Board of Directors.